 Anal sex is one of many ways to have more pleasure in the bedroom

-If you’re totally into trying butt sex, go for it with these tips!
+If you’re feeling ready to try butt stuff, have fun with these anal sex tips for beginners!
 If you’re not, that’s great, too!
 Whatever you decide, and however that may change over time, having the best info will help you have a more intimate, exciting, and fulfilling sex life.